7 Best Serums for Dark Spots on Amazon (2026)

 Dark spots respond fastest when you address more than one mechanism at once.
 A practical two-step protocol:

-- Morning: Timeless 20% Vitamin C (tyrosinase inhibition) + SPF (mandatory -- UV exposure rebuilds the pigmentation you are fading).
+- Morning: Timeless 20% Vitamin C (tyrosinase-focused brightening support) + SPF (mandatory -- UV exposure can re-darken the pigmentation you are trying to fade).

 - Evening: The Ordinary Niacinamide 10% (melanosome transfer inhibition) OR Differin Adapalene Gel (cell turnover acceleration for PIH) -- not both on the same night until your skin has adapted to each.